yashsmehta/gscholar-scraper/README.md

 # 🎓 Google Scholar Profile Scraper

-A lightning-fast, robust Python tool for scraping publication data from Google Scholar profiles.
+A Python tool for scraping publication data from Google Scholar profiles.
 Built on top of the [scholarly](https://scholarly.readthedocs.io/) library with smart rate limiting and error handling to reliably extract research metrics.

 ## ✨ Features